There are no affiliate links on PagePipe.

 12 Always use a child theme when creating your website.
 This is common sense for safety sake.
 It prevents future updates from overwriting your customization.
 But what does a child theme have to do with speed?
 Nothing.
 Child themes load another CSS file.
 So this recommendation doesn’t make sense.

 13 Optimize for mobile devices.
 Really?
 You need to tell people this?
-And they recommend the plugin WP Touch.
+And they recommend the plugin WP Touch (non-native mobile conversion).
 This isn’t good.
 Even when they afterwards say, “Having a native mobile version is always preferable.”
 Even that isn’t a good idea.
 What’s preferable is using a responsive WordPress theme.
+A mobile version is a second version of your website that sniffs to detect a small screen device and then redirects to the mobile version.
+Not the same as responsive which just serves one site – no duplication.

 14 When using icons, use an icon font.
 We despise icon fonts.
 They are heavy and slow-loading – the bane of speed.
 We disable icons whenever possible.